mitojic/native-demo/README.md

 #### `npm run ios`

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

+Note: The iOS project is configured with CocoaPods - and calls Gigya, Facebook and Google native SDKs.
+Run `pod install` from terminal to install libraries.

 #### `npm run android`